briandiloreto/AtomicViz/README.md

     * Please report any bugs or ideas for improvement.
 You can also email me at atomicviz11@gmail.com

 * **AtomicViz toolbar**
     * Click on the smiley face to **purchase an annual license** for the single machine you are using.
 Upon purchase, you will be **emailed the license key**.
+When developing remotely, the license will be valid only for the remote machine.
     * Paste the **license key** into the text box and click the _**smiley face**_ button to activate the license.
     * Double-click the smiley face to remove an already activated license.

 # Graph windows and colors

 * Graphs can be shown in either the **sidebar** or code **editor area**.
 This is determined by the extension setting _**Show in sidebar**_
 * Only a single sidebar graph can be open, but multiple graphs can be open simultaneously in the editor area
 * Graphs use the **VS Code theme**, light or dark
 * Graph colors for each type of graph item can be changed in the extension settings

+# Outline view

+* The visibility and expansion state of items in the outline will mirror the graph
+* Expand and collapse items in the outline to affect the graph
+* Hide items via the outline, and delete files from the graph
+* Select an item in the outline to navigate to the item in the editor and/or in the graph
+* Choose whether the outline is interactive, that is, whether an item in the outline will be selected and focused when a graph item is double-clicked or when a symbol is selected in the editor
+* Control whether the editor and/or graph will follow a selection in the outline when manually selecting an item in the outline

 # Data & Privacy